rzzli/TIMON/README.md

 ### License
 [This project is licensed under MIT](https://github.com/rzzli/MONet/blob/main/LICENSE)

-## Contribution
+### Contribution
-MAGGIE was developed primarily by Rick Z Li, with contributions and suggestions by Claudia Han and supervision from Christopher Glass.
+MONet was developed primarily by Rick Z Li, with contributions and suggestions from Claudia Han and supervision from Christopher Glass.